runtimeverification/iele-semantics/ethereum.md

 ```

 The `"network"` key allows setting the fee schedule inside the test.
+Since IELE is a new language with no hard forks yet, we only support the latest EVM gas schedule.

 ```{.k .uiuck .rvk}
     rule <k> load "network" : SCHEDSTRING => . ... </k>